 FlexPoint technology, exclusive to Giant bikes, eliminates extraneous linkage and swingarm pivots, resulting in a lighter design with fewer moving and connecting parts.

-Front and rear Maxxis knobbies combined with 120 mm of front and rear suspension equal a very versatile off-road bike which can handle any all-rounder MTB fare, whether that’s eating up gravel roads all day or climbing and descending steep singletrack.
-Every 2018 Stance includes a dropper seat post with handlebar remote and hydraulic disk brakes – just like the exotic bikes do.
+Front and rear Maxxis knobbies combined with 130 mm of front and rear suspension equal a very versatile off-road bike that can handle any all-rounder MTB fare, whether that’s eating up gravel roads all day or climbing and descending steep singletrack.

 Giant covers nearly every rider – from under 5’2” to over 6’8” in height – with frame size designations as XS, S, M, L and XL: